|Authorization Code:||SAI/ QMS/QM/001|

 Where necessary to ensure valid results, measuring equipment shall:

-The Institute shall assess and record the validity of the previous measuring results when the equipment is found not to conform to requirements.
+When the equipment is found not to conform to requirements, the Institute shall assess and record the validity of the previous measuring results.
 The Institute shall take appropriate action on the equipment and any product affected.
 Records of the results of calibration and verification shall be maintained.

 Measurement, Analysis and Improvement

 The Sustainable Agriculture Institute shall plan and implement the monitoring, measurement, analysis and improvement processes needed to demonstrate the conformity of the product requirements, ensure conformity of the QMS and continually improve the effectiveness of the QMS.